-In this article, I would like to pay homage to the tens of thousands of caregivers -millions, really-who help individuals with Alzheimer’s and other dementias in all stages of their disease.
+In this article, I would like to pay homage to the tens of thousands of caregivers -millions, really-who help people with Alzheimer’s and other dementias in all stages of their disease.
 I will also provide ideas and suggestions to add to your dementia caregiver’s toolbox to better inform you and hopefully assuage some of your daily stresses.
-This article will provide you with a few “how-to” tips and expose you to common dementia caregiving situations.
-If I am successful, I would have passed on to you the means to somehow derive a few joys from this darkest of diseases.
+This article will provide you with a few helpful “how-to” tips and expose you to common dementia caregiving situations.
+If I am successful, I would have passed on to you the means to somehow derive some joy from this difficult disease.

 It all starts with some memory issues.
-Life then changes when memory loss gives way to a diagnosis of Early Onset Alzheimer’s Disease, Lewy Body Dementia, Fronto-Temporal Dementia, or Other Dementias.
-Once your aging loved one begins to change right in front of your eyes, your life gets thrown into a frightening whirlwind of fears and uncertainty while you try to grasp on to the harsh reality of the disease.
+Life then changes when memory loss gives way to a diagnosis of Early Onset Alzheimer’s Disease, Alzheimer’s Disease, Lewy Body Dementia, Fronto-Temporal Dementia, or Other Dementias.
+Once your aging loved one begins to change right in front of your eyes, your life gets thrown into a frightening whirlwind of fears and uncertainty while you try to grasp on to the harsh reality of this degenerative disease.
 Your brain starts aching, and caregiving acquires a new meaning.
-You realize that you are now a caregiver from this point on, and your endurance will be continually tested.
+You realize that you are now a caregiver from this point on, and your endurance and emotions will be continually tested.

 You never expected to find yourself in this reversed role position.
 Your Mom or Dad was your friend, and they loved and looked after you all your life, and now there you are, life-altered, and the roles reversed.
 Their disease, and the signs and symptoms that get worse by the day, now impact your life in many different ways.
 You feel lost and on your own, and even your friends seem remote and disconnected.
-You have entered the dreaded territory called Alzheimer’s and Dementia, the disease that stigmatizes the whole family.
+You have entered the dreaded territory of Alzheimer’s and Dementia, a disease that can seem to stigmatize the whole family.
 Here, there are no magic wands, no silver bullet, and no road maps.

 Dealing with Alzheimer’s Disease is an emotionally taxing, complicated, and unstable journey.
 Everyone caring for a physically frail and memory-impaired aging loved one eventually needs assistance.
-From my vantage point at the helm of a home care agency with dozens of client families impacted by dementia, and as the son of a mother with all the signs and symptoms -and diagnosis- of Alzheimer’s disease, I still find myself floundering when I don’t have the answer to a “mom” issue.
+From my vantage point at the helm of a home care agency with dozens of client families impacted by dementia, and as the son of a mother diagnosed with Alzheimer’s disease, I still find myself floundering when I don’t have the answer to a “mom” issue.
 And while experience may teach you how to mitigate the worst signs and symptoms of the disease, no amount of experience can make someone wear another caregiver’s shoes.
 In that sense, caring for a person with Alzheimer’s is not only tough, but also a lonely task in which it is so easy to sink and get lost.

-What makes Alzheimer’s caregiving so challenging is the feeling of an unreciprocated flow of love.
-If patients impacted by this disease could speak to us and make us understand, we would not have to read the tea leaves when we try to decipher their wishes, anger, bursts of agitation, combativeness, and the occasional smiles and signs of a little recognition.
+What can make Alzheimer’s caregiving especially challenging is the feeling of an unreciprocated flow of love.
+If people impacted by this disease could speak to us and make us understand, we would not have to read the tea leaves when we try to decipher their wishes, anger, bursts of agitation, combativeness, and the occasional smiles and signs of a little recognition.
 Oh, how we jump with joy when Mom seems to recognize us, when she bestows that lovely smile upon seeing us.
-Those little things are nevertheless priceless in the daily ordeal of looking after a dear person afflicted by Alzheimer’s disease.
+Those little moments are priceless in the daily ordeal of living with and looking after a loved one with Alzheimer’s disease.

-Then there are the day-to-day aspects of dementia care: surviving bath time, determining why your loved one isn’t eating, ways to get them to maintain a normal schedule, and wondering and why they keep repeating themselves and spend their days trying to “go home.”
+Then there are the day-to-day aspects of dementia care: surviving bath time, determining why your loved one isn’t eating, ways to get them to maintain a normal schedule, and wondering and why they keep repeating themselves and feeling the urge to leave in order to “go home.”
+See our article on Dementia Behaviors for specific information and suggestions on how to deal with common behavioral problems that can arise in people with dementia.

-According to the Alzheimer’s Association, more than 5 million people suffer from Alzheimer’s, with three times as many family members (and occasionally friends) providing care.
-With so many individuals suddenly assuming the Dementia caregiver role, the increased stress is not surprising.
+According to the Alzheimer’s Association, more than 5 million people suffer from Alzheimer’s, with three times as many family members (and occasionally friends) providing dementia care.
+With so many individuals suddenly assuming the dementia caregiver role, the increased stress is not surprising.
 Caregiver stress becomes a malignant companion, its toxic chemicals relentlessly rummaging through our brains and causing indelible harm.
-If daily stress were not sufficient, it combines with guilt and other anxieties that ultimately pave the way towards deteriorating health, depression, physical ailment, and chronic disease.
+If daily stress were not sufficient, caregiver stress is often combined with guilt and other anxieties that ultimately pave the way towards deteriorating health, depression, physical ailments, and chronic disease.
+Indeed, research has found that dementia caregivers experience greater symptoms of depression, anxiety, and other negative mental health consequences compared to their peers.
+Caregivers are also in worse physical health on average, prone to higher blood pressure, worse immune response, and greater susceptibility to illness.

-We keep hearing, reading, and friends keep telling us that looking after yourself as the caregiver is as important as the care you provide your aging loved one.
+We keep hearing that looking after yourself as the caregiver is as important as the care you provide your aging loved one.
 But, are we listening?
-And is it not simpler said than done?
-Is it not easier to simply commiserate and feel sorry about ourselves?
+And is it not easier said than done?
+However, it is important to remember that the healthier you are as a caregiver, the better the quality of care you will be able to provide.

-There are treatments for both the care recipient and caregiver, although in the case of the patient, Dementia Treatments serve only to defer the worst symptoms of the disease.
-Dementia cures are still on the drawing boards at countless universities and medical centers.
+There are treatments for both the care recipient and caregiver, although in the case of the patient, Dementia Treatments serve only to defer the worst symptoms of the disease temporarily.
+More effective treatments and a Dementia cure remain a key goal of increasing clinical research efforts at countless universities and medical centers.
+For caregivers, remember that experiencing stress and depression is not abnormal in this situation.
+There are tools that you may find useful, such as cognitive-behavioral therapy and/or dementia care support groups.

-My personal experiences with dementia support groups have shown them to be a lifesavers.
-Not only do they provide a safe zone to weep and be comforted by others who share the same predicament, but the dementia support group friends are probably more understanding and accepting of your need to vent than your closest friend or family member.
-I have always been awed at the seeming ease with which common dementia caregiving issues are resolved in dementia support groups.
+My personal experiences with dementia support groups have shown them to be lifesavers.
+Not only do they provide a safe zone for people to weep and be comforted by others who share the same predicament, but dementia support group friends are probably more understanding and accepting of your need to vent than your closest friend or family member.
+I have always been awed at the seeming ease with which common dementia caregiving problems and challenges are resolved in dementia support groups.

 While some initially find it difficult to share their concerns with strangers, I have personally witnessed incredible relief as caregivers realize that they are not as isolated as they may have thought, and they can safely discuss their feelings among new friends in the support groups.
-Dementia support groups can also showcase the creativity of your friends in the group and offer unique ways of looking at a situation.
+Dementia support groups can also showcase the creativity of your peers in the group and offer unique ways of looking at a situation that you may not have considered.
 Dementia support groups are where compassion, empathy, friendship, education, resources, laughter and salvation reign.

-To all family members, friends, and caregivers of a loved one with Alzheimer’s or other dementia disease: build a network of friends within dementia support groups.
-Good things happen all the time in there.
+To all family members, friends, and caregivers of a loved one with Alzheimer’s or another type of dementia: build a network of friends within dementia support groups.
+This network can become an important safety net, as dementia care takes a village.

 Most aging seniors who begin to show signs of memory impairment begin receiving care while they are still living at home.
 If your budget allows for Live-In Care, you can hire caregivers to help you fulfill your capacity as a principal caregiver.
 If In-Home Care is a viable option, you can hire caregivers directly, through a home care agency, or through a referral agency.
 View our article about Live-In Caregivers to help decide what care option is best for you.